Setting Out Survey Glossary

 A CAD-compatible file is the most helpful to us as we can extract the key data quickly and accurately.
 It also allows us to check dimensions and remove any extraneous data if needed.
 Time spent manually imputing co-ordinates may incur additional hours to your invoice so a fully compatible CAD file will save you money and avoid difficulties.

-The following is an example of a setting out drawing, which clearly defines the co-ordinates to 3 decimal places on an accompanying table:
+This is an example of a setting out drawing, which clearly defines the co-ordinates to 3 decimal places on an accompanying table:

 The above example is particularly helpful for the following reasons: